ryanisnan/pg-clean-to-s3/README.md

 #Description#
-This project tries to make it easier to fetch developer-ready copies of your production database, with a hook in place for you to define what "developer-ready" means.
-Maybe you want to remove 99% of users from the system to make the copy of the database lighter?
-Maybe you want to remove all sensitive user data?
-Maybe both?
+This app creates a copy of a remote database, runs some kind of script (provided by you) that manipulates the database in some way (possibly removing sensitive user information?), and uploads a copy to S3.

 To automate this, simply run this script on a cron, so that your team consistently has access to a fresh, safe copy of your production database.